-Similarly, the Commission worked with communities to improve Full-Service Partnerships, coordinate crisis response, and developed a state suicide prevention plan - strategies that can reduce incarceration, hospitalization and homelessness.
+Similarly, the Commission worked with communities to improve full service partnerships, coordinate crisis response, and develop a state suicide prevention plan - strategies that can reduce incarceration, hospitalization, and homelessness.

-These initiatives demonstrate the possibilities, the imperative to develop comprehensive systems of care essential to reducing disparities in access to culturally competent services and promoting recovery and wellbeing for all.
+These initiatives demonstrate the possibilities and the imperative to develop comprehensive systems of care essential to reducing disparities in access to culturally competent services and promoting recovery and wellbeing for all.

-This strategic plan sharply focuses the Commission on accelerating the adoption of these individual services and integrating them into complete community-based behavioral health systems that provide early, integrated and tailored services to everyone.
+This strategic plan sharply focuses the Commission on accelerating the adoption of these individual services and integrating them into complete community-based behavioral health systems that provide early, integrated, and tailored services to everyone.

-This "North Star Priority" will be pursued by four foundational actions animated in the plan's goals:
+This "North Star priority" will be pursued by four foundational actions animated in the plan's goals:

-- 1. Champion vision into action so policymakers and the public understand and support the development of effective services and supports to reduce personal suffering and the heartbreaking consequences of unmet mental health needs. - 2.
-Catalyze best practice networks to ensure access, improve outcomes and reduce disparities to close the gap between what can be done and what is being done. - 3.
-Inspire innovation and learning to close the gap between what can be done and what must be done. - 4.
-Relentlessly drive expectations in ways that reduce stigma, build empathy, and empower the public to drive accountability for outcomes.
+- 1 Champion vision into action so policymakers and the public understand and support the development of effective services and supports to reduce personal suffering and the heartbreaking consequences of unmet mental health needs. - 2 Catalyze best practice networks to ensure access, improve outcomes, and reduce disparities - to close the gap between what is being done and what can be done. - 3 Inspire innovation and learning to close the gap between what can be done and what must be done. - 4 Relentlessly drive expectations in ways that reduce stigma, build empathy, and empower the public to drive accountability for outcomes.